RTI - Growth Rate Benchmark

 RTI_GrowthRate

 Figure 2.
 RTI Growth Rate.
 Growth rate of an initial cosinusoidal perturbation in a two-layer system across various wavelengths $\lambda$.
 The growth rate is arbitrarily scaled using $b_1$ and $b_2$ for visualization, following the approach of Gerya (2000).
-The lines are the analytical solutions for different viscosity ratios $\eta_r$ and the black circles show the corresponding numerical results.
+The lines are the analytical solutions for different viscosity ratios $\eta_r$ and the markers show the corresponding numerical results for models with decreasing amplitudes (black - scaled by 15, red - scaled by 150, yellow - scaled by 1500).
 The rising velocity is numerically calculated following the approach shown in Figure 1.